bolt/docs/source/code-quality.md

 Dependency Management
 ---------------------
-The de facto dependency management tool for Github projects is [Composer](http://getcomposer.org) We're not trying to re-invent the wheel, so when possible, we use proved libraries to support our development.
+The de-facto dependency management tool for Github projects is [Composer](http://getcomposer.org) We're not trying to re-invent the wheel, so when possible, we use established and proven libraries to support our development.

 Code Standard
 -------------